TashniaIslam/Skin-Cancer-detection-model/README.md

 # Skin-Cancer-detection-model

+The link for the HAM10000 dataset is given here: https://www.kaggle.com/datasets/kmader/skin-cancer-mnist-ham10000

 ## Project Overview

 Skin cancer affects millions globally, and early detection is crucial.
 However, access to dermatologists and diagnostic equipment is often limited in remote or under-resourced areas.
 Our solution leverages deep learning and **knowledge distillation** to create a lightweight model suitable for mobile and web deployment.